Mississippi State ekes past short-handed Vanderbilt 24-17

-STARKVILLE, Miss.
-(AP) — Will Rogers threw for 226 yards and a touchdown, and Mississippi State’s defense combined for five turnovers to narrowly eke out a 24-17 victory over visiting Vanderbilt on Saturday.
+While quarterback Will Rogers threw for only 226 yards and a touchdown and the Air Raid offense struggled, the Mississippi State defense combined for five turnovers and the team narrowly eked out a 24-17 victory over visiting Vanderbilt on Saturday.

+“I’m going to give Ed Reed a game ball.
+I don’t know where he is, but I’ll figure that out,” Leach said.
+“We need more guys who can play at the intensity and work level of guys like Ed Reed, Jerry Rice.
+I don’t know that we can ever match their work level, but it’s a learned skill and it’s something we need to work on.”

-Mississippi State (2-4, 2-4 Southeastern Conference) finally won its first home game under first-year coach Mike Leach after losing their first two attempts to Arkansas and Texas A&M last month.
+Mississippi State (2-4, 2-4 Southeastern Conference) finally won its first home game under Leach after losing their first two attempts to Arkansas and Texas A&M last month.

 Vanderbilt (0-5, 0-5) had 478 yards of total offense, more than twice Mississippi State’s total, but ultimately couldn’t overcome its turnover woes.
 Due to a crippling mix of COVID-19 infections, injuries and suspensions, the Commodores dressed only 58 scholarship players for the game.
 The SEC minimum is 53.